awsdocs/amazon-workspaces-administration-guide/doc_source/directory_administration.md

 You can now perform directory administration tasks using the Active Directory tools that you are familiar with\.
 For example, you can use the Active Directory Users and Computers Tool to add users, remove users, promote a user to directory administrator, or reset a user password\.
 Note that you must be logged into your Windows instance as a user that has permissions to manage users in the directory\.

-**To promote a user to a directory administrator**
+**To promote a user to a directory administrator** **Note**
+This procedure applies only to directories created with Simple AD, not AWS Managed AD\.
+For directories created with AWS Managed AD, see [ Manage Users and Groups in AWS Managed Microsoft AD](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_manage_users_groups.html) in the *AWS Directory Service Administration Guide*\.

 1. Open the Active Directory Users and Computers tool\.